As elections approach, what is the risk of Russian meddling?

 The sites mimicked a portal for U.S. senators and their staffs.
 Emails to Senate users urged them to reset their passwords — an apparent attempt to steal them.

-The attempt to infiltrate the Senate network and others reported recently point to Russia’s continued efforts to interfere in U.S. politics.
+The attempt to infiltrate the Senate network and others reported recently point to Russia’s continued efforts to interfere in U.S. politics, which Moscow official denies.
 There is no clear evidence, experts said, of Kremlin efforts specifically designed to disrupt elections in November.

 Still, “we fully realize that we are just one click away of the keyboard from a similar situation repeating itself,” Dan Coats, the director of national intelligence, said in July.